junxit/us-congress-bills-116/metadata.md

 - 2019-06-10 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H4367)
 - 2019-06-10 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H4367)
 - 2019-06-11 — Received in the Senate.
 Read twice.
 Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 113.
+- 2019-09-24 — Amendment SA 941 agreed to in Senate by Unanimous Consent.
+- 2019-09-24 — Amendment SA 941 proposed by Senator McConnell for Senator Hassan. (consideration: CR S5669; text: CR S5669) In the nature of a substitute.
+- 2019-09-24 — Measure laid before Senate by unanimous consent. (consideration: CR S5669)
+- 2019-09-24 — Passed Senate with an amendment by Unanimous Consent.
+- 2019-09-24 — Passed/agreed to in Senate: Passed Senate with an amendment by Unanimous Consent.
+- 2019-09-24 — Senate amendment agreed to: Amendment SA 941 agreed to in Senate by Unanimous Consent.
+- 2019-09-24 — Senate amendment proposed (on the floor): Amendment SA 941 proposed by Senator McConnell for Senator Hassan.(consideration: CR S5669; text: CR S5669)
+- 2019-09-24 — Senate amendment submitted